I am SO excited to share my recipe for these 3-ingredient cookies with you.

 They’re perfectly sweet and soft and they’re also unbelievably easy to make.
 They’re flourless and they’re absolutely adaptable according to your taste.
 These cookies taste like the Paleo version of a peanut butter cookie.
 With an addition or two, you can make them into chocolate chip cookies, cranberry cookies, coconut cookies, etc. This is a recipe with so many options!

-Even when I make ethnic foods, I try and make the directions super easy to follow.
-I believe it’s possible to make food in 5-ingredients or less and I’m always challenging myself to do so.
+I am always challenging myself to make food in 5-ingredients or less.
 In fact, my last blog post was for Pecan Pie cookies using just 3-ingredients!
-And I even co-authored an eBook, Simple Sweets: 5-ingredients or Less (you can get it for 50% off by using the code Holiday2014 before January 1st!).
 I think you guys are going to love these soft, chewy cookies just as much as you’ve loved my 3-ingredient flatbread or my 2-ingredient caramels.

 Rob (husband) LOVED these flourless chocolate chip cookies.
 When I told him they were made with just three ingredients, he thought I was pulling his leg.
 I love tricking my Mcdonald’s and Hershey’s lovin’ husband with healthy homemade sweets (like that time I put spaghetti squash in his dessert and he had no idea. muahahah.).